FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 ### domainPadding

 The `domainPadding` prop specifies a number of pixels of padding to add the beginning or end of a domain.
 This prop is useful for explicitly spacing data elements farther from the beginning or end of a domain to prevent axis crowding.
 When given as a single number, `domainPadding` will be applied to the upper and lower bound of both the x and y domains.
-This prop may also be given as an object with numbers or two-element arrays specified for x and y.
+This prop may also be given as an object with numbers or two-element arrays specified for `x` and `y`.
 When specifying arrays for `domainPadding`, the first element of the array will specify the padding to be applied to domain minimum, and the second element will specify padding the be applied to domain maximum.

 *examples:* `domainPadding={20}`, `domainPadding={{x: [20, 0]}}`

 **note:** Values supplied for `domainPadding` will be coerced so that padding a domain will never result in charts including an additonal quadrant.
-For example, if an original domain included only positive values, `domainPadding` will be coerced so that the resulted padded domain will not include negative values.
+For example, if an original domain included only positive values, `domainPadding` will be coerced so that the resulting padded domain will not include negative values.

 ### labels